 The Academy is led by Principal, Dr Felix Donkor.
 A Head of College leads each college of approximately 380 students from Years 7-13 together with a team of dedicated staff.
 All students are organised within a vertical tutoring system where students learn from and support each other to achieve the very best outcomes.

 The building has discrete facilities for each of the colleges – Anderson, Matisse and Galileo, whilst also housing specialist resources accessed by the whole Academy.
 Each College teaches Mathematics, English, Modern Foreign Languages, ICT and Humanities on the first floor.

 On the ground floor of Anderson College can be found the specialist Science facility and presentation space.
-The Academy’s provision for some students on the autistic spectrum is also part of this College.

 In the middle of the Academy building is Matisse College which houses the Expressive Arts classrooms, as well as a large plaza area and indoor garden.